 In all the variants since the GR-1, the Harrier has proven itself a tribute to man’s ingenuity.
 Maybe it should have been named Hummingbird.

-This article was written by Craig Roberts and originally published in the November 1990 issue of Aviation History.
+This article was originally appeared in the November 1990 issue of Aviation History Magazine.